jobellet/ADHDtools/README.md

 If you want to connect the Calendar tool to Google Calendar, store your API credentials in `localStorage` using the keys `gcalClientId` and `gcalApiKey`.
 When these values are present, the integration script loads automatically; otherwise it is skipped to avoid console errors.

+## Deprecated Backend Notebook

+Earlier iterations of this project included a `website_backend.ipynb` Colab notebook used for experimentation.
+The live site now stores all data locally and does not rely on this backend, so the notebook has been removed.

 ## Contributing

 If you'd like to contribute, please follow these steps: